rbcastillo/derivatives_pricing/README.md

 programming (OOP) structure.
 This approach streamlines the experience for users dealing with diverse derivatives within the project.

+The complete documentation for the project can be found [here](https://derivatives-pricing.readthedocs.io/en/latest/index.html).
-The following examples showcase typical uses of the tools within the project
+Additionally, the following examples showcase typical uses of the tools within the project

 **Example 1**\
 Calculate the forward price for a forward contract where the spot price of the underlying is $100, the underlying does